oracle/terraform-provider-oci/website/docs/d/devops_repository_authors.html.markdown

 # Data Source: oci_devops_repository_authors
 This data source provides the list of Repository Authors in Oracle Cloud Infrastructure Devops service.

-Get a list of all the authors
+Retrieve a list of all the authors.

 ## Example Usage